nxhack/openwrt-yun-build-extra/README.md

 The latest version of luci does not work with arduino-webpanel.
 Unfortunately unable to fix, downgrade to lede-17.01 branch.

+After setting Yun, upgrade the luci package to the latest version.

 ## Behind the scenes
 - [OpenWrt for Arduino Yún cheat sheet](http://www.egrep.jp/wiki/index.php/OpenWrt_for_Arduino_Yun_cheat_sheet)